vuejs/vuex/docs/guide/typescript.md

 # TypeScript

-Vuex supports TypeScript for state, actions, mutations, getters **using the module system**
+Vuex supports TypeScript for state, actions, mutations and getters **using the module system**

 ## Getting Started